-I’m Cecilia Aragon, professor in the College of Engineering at the University of Washington, Seattle, and the author of fiction and nonfiction, including my latest work, the memoir Flying Free.
+I’m Cecilia Aragon, professor in the College of Engineering at the University of Washington, Seattle, and the author of fiction and nonfiction, including Writers in the Secret Garden and the memoir Flying Free.

 I’m also an aerobatic pilot.